-After entering inside we came across giant Gorilla made of copper.
-We came to know later that the statue was actually made on the name of “Guy the Gorilla” who moved to ZSL London Zoo in 1947.
+After entering inside we came across a giant Gorilla made of copper.
+We came to know later that the statue was actually made in the name of “Guy the Gorilla” who moved to ZSL London Zoo in 1947.
 We moved on and saw the Aquarium and Reptile house on the right.
 We looked into the map, which we were provided at the entrance.
-At first instance we felt that we wont be able to see all the animals today, we decided to go with the big animals first, more exotic ones.
-The ones, which we have not seen in our lives, so the nearest one was the “Gorilla Kingdom” which went to see first.
-Seeing the gorilla for the first time, I was simply staggered how massive they are and so humble.
+At first instance we felt that we won’t be able to see all the animals today, we decided to go with the big animals first, the more exotic ones.
+The ones, which we have not seen in our lives, so the nearest one was the Gorilla Kingdom which went to see first.
+Seeing the gorilla for the first time, I was simply staggered about how massive they are and so humble.
 When we came close to their enclosure, we saw them lazing and hanging with the branches, not bothered about the celebrity status they have got.
-School kids looking at them with sheer excitement.
-We watched the small monkeys too.
+School kids look at them with sheer excitement.
+We watched the small monkeys too playing around.

-And then in front of us awaited the “Tiger Territory”.
+And then in front of us awaited the Tiger Territory.
 We were super excited to see our first Sumatran Tiger.
-As far as I remember I never saw a tiger in my whole life, I ones saw a Lion in the Delhi Zoo that is my old memory.
-We went straight in and my god what we were about to see was something I have never felt and saw with my eyes.
-We saw tiger named “JJ” first and my god he was beautiful huge and unbelievably real walking in front of our eyes.
-We loved it so much that we spent around half an hour just to get closer glimpse of JJ.
-We then came to know from the keepers that there are 3 more young cubs of about year old each in the enclosure.
+As far as I remember I never saw a tiger in my whole life, I once saw a Lion in the Delhi Zoo that is my old memory.
+We went straight in and my god what we were about to see was something I have never felt and seen with my eyes.
+We saw a tiger named JJ first and my god he was beautiful huge and unbelievably real walking in front of our eyes.
+We loved it so much that we spent around half an hour just to get a closer glimpse of JJ.
+We then came to know from the keepers that there are 3 more young cubs of about year-old each in the enclosure.
 We also got the chance to see tigers feed.
 And man it was a treat seeing these tigers.

-We came to know that there are almost 1000 species being exhibited in the zoo and more then 20,000 Animals were living there.
+We came to know that there are almost 1000 species being exhibited in the zoo and more than 20,000 Animals were living there.
 982 species and 20185 animals to be exact.
 These are some biblical numbers and imagine we had so much to see in a day.
 Well while looking at the map provided to us we came to know they also have African themed park where they had Giraffes, Zebras.
-You have to cross the bridge either from near the entrance or next to the “The Terrace Restaurant”.
+You have to cross the bridge either from near the entrance or next to the Terrace Restaurant.
 As we were close to the Penguin beach we went through the bridge near to us next to Zoo Shop & Exit and The Terrace Restaurant.

-Then we came across the “Nightlife” and “Rain forest Life”.
-We first went into the nightlife, it was a pitch black dark place.
-We came across all the wild life, which lives way deep in the water and unknown world.
+Then we came across the Nightlife and Rain forest Life.
+We first went into the nightlife, it was a pitch-black dark place.
+We came across all the wildlife, which lives way deep in the water and unknown world.
 It was pretty freaky out there.

-We moved on to the “Rain forest Life”.
-It was a completely different setup enclosure for all the wild life, which lives in rain forests of Pacific temperature, Amazon rain forests, and Congo rain forests to name a few.
-When we entered the enclosure was maintained like an actual rain forest.
-The water was drizzled all around the place with automatic system, like every 5 minutes or so.
+We moved on to the Rain forest Life.
+It was a completely different setup enclosure for all the wildlife, which lives in rain forests of Pacific temperature, Amazon rain forests, and Congo rain forests to name a few.
+When we entered the enclosure was maintained like an actual rainforest.
+The water was drizzled all around the place with an automatic system, like every 5 minutes or so.
 This was pretty impressive.
 We saw numerous types of monkeys and lizards lazing in their enclosures.
 We saw Costa Rica Capuchin Monkeys, Golden Lion Tamarin, Sloth, Emperor Tamarin, Brown Howler Monkey and squirrel monkey to name a few which we saw there.

-Before we went out we had a snack and tea at “The Terrace Restaurant” and then looked around the “Zoo Shop”, they had pretty nice collection of stuff toys and stationary themed around wild life and ZSL London Zoo.
-All in all a fantastic trip of ZSL London Zoo, and we were very pleased.
-If planning your visit to London, I believe it’s a great place to hangout with kids and family.
+Before we went out we had a snack and tea at The Terrace Restaurant and then looked around the Zoo Shop, they had a pretty nice collection of stuffed toys and stationery themed around wildlife and ZSL London Zoo.
+All in all a fantastic trip to the ZSL London Zoo, and we were very pleased.
+If planning your visit to London, I believe it’s a great place to hang out with kids and family.
 So don’t think much when you have read my blog article all the till now, m sure you are excited and want to book your ZSL London Zoo tickets soon.
-You can also book your tickets here: “Skip the line ZSL London Zoo Tickets“
+You can also book your tickets here: “Skip the line ZSL London Zoo Tickets“.